 We begin our journey leaving Málaga to ride into the mountains of the Montes de Malaga Natural Park, on an old and twisty access road that will give us some of the best views of the whole city.
 We will return to the coast for more fun riding alongside the beaches, before going back to the mountains, this time on the ‘Carretera de La Cabra’, one of the most challenging roads in Andalusia.
-Our destination for this first day on the road is Lanjarón, a beautiful Andalusian village in the foothills of the Sierra Nevada, famous for its pure waters and spas.
+Our destination for this first day on the road is a hidden gem of a hotel in the countryside near Villamena for a well-deserved Andalucian dinner and a good night’s sleep.

 A day of contrasts awaits us: we will ride through Tabernas, the only desert in Europe the filming location of many feature films and TV series, and then climb to the ‘Alto de Velefique’, a beautiful mountain pass.
 The magnificent roads full of perfect curves will take us up north to Baza, and from there we will start heading southwest to the magic city of Granada through secondary mountain roads that are guaranteed to take your breath away.

 The first rest day on our trip, and Granada has plenty to show us.
 We can marvel at the Alhambra and its architectural complex, enjoy a walk through the Historical Centre, visit its Jewish quarter, and also the city's famous cathedral.
 Granada is also the place where the famous ‘Tapa’ was born, and we will have a good time trying to decide which ones of these regional delicacies will end up being our favorites.

 Granada - Antequera